 Intimate Violence: Anti-Jewish Pogroms on the Eve of the Holocaust (with Jeffrey S. Kopstein).
-Under contract, Cornell University Press.
+Forthcoming Spring 2018, Cornell University Press.

 Winner of the 2009 Hubert Morken Award, given by the Religion and Politics section of the American Political Science Association for the best publication dealing with religion and politics published in 2006 or 2007.